741 Colonel Ledyard Highway

 was running out quickly at the beginning of the fiscal year, and he questioned

-whether Chair Erhart found this to be the case.
+whether Chief Erhart found this to be the case.
 Chief Erhart stated when he talked

 with State Fire Administrator, Jeff Morrissette about the availability of the funding

-that he did not mention whether the funding goes quickly.
-However, he stated that
+that he did not mention whether the funding was going quickly.
+However, he stated

-Mr. Morrissette noted that the State Legislation was only going to Municipalities and
+that Mr. Morrissette noted that the State Legislation was only providing funding to

-Councilor Saccone stated when they put the Firefighting Foam in Engine 21 that it
+Councilor Saccone stated when they put the Legacy Firefighting Foam in Engine 21

-cost about $300; noting that it was now going to cost $7,425 to get rid of it.
-Chief
+that it cost about $300; noting that it was now going to cost $7,425 to get rid of it.

-Erhart explained that once the Firefighting Foam was removed and the foam tank and
+Chief Erhart explained that once the Legacy Firefighting Foam was removed and the

-water tank was cleaned that they would put the approved “New Foam” into the
+foam tank and water tank was cleaned that they would put the approved “New Foam”

-Engine 21.
-He stated that the foam mixed with the water for petroleum based fires,
+into Engine 21.
+He stated that the foam mixed with the water for petroleum based

-Finance Director Matthew Bonin stated at the $7,425 they would be required to seek
+Finance Director Matthew Bonin stated at a cost of $7,425 that they would be

-Purchasing”.
-Mr. Erhart stated that he would work to seek additional quotes, noting
+Ordinance for Purchasing”.
+Mr. Erhart stated that he would work to seek additional

-that he would ask the State if they had a list of Vendors that due this type of
+quotes, noting that he would ask the State if they had a list of Vendors that does this

 Mr. Bonin explained that tonight’s request was only to apply for the Grant, noting